chr0nikler/chr0nikler.github.io/_posts/2023-10-22-How-I-Recovered-From-Debilitating-Jumpers-Knee.md

 ## How I Got Jumper's Knee

 In 2019 I tore my anterior cruciate ligament (ACL) in my right knee.
 A day before my birthday, in fact!
 In January of 2020 I had ACL reconstruction done using my patellar tendon on my right knee.
 I was aware that I was at a higher risk of getting Jumper's Knee given that a piece of my tendon was missing.
 However, I had very little guidance during my rehab, so just note that it wasn't easy to tell if the front knee pain I felt was from the surgery or not.
-I passed my return to sport testing for ACL reconstruction even though I told the physical therapist I was in a considerable amount of pain.
-There is a lot unpack about this particular point, but it's an article for another day.
+I passed my return-to-sport testing for ACL reconstruction even though I told the physical therapist I was in a considerable amount of pain.
+There is a lot to unpack about this particular point, but it's an article for another day.

 I started playing more volleyball in the summer of 2021 and continued to experience a little bit of pain.
-At this point, while I was well past return to sport guidelines for ACL reconstruction (9-12 months), front knee pain due to a patellar tendon autograft can last a long time.
+At this point, while I was well past return-to-sport guidelines for ACL reconstruction (9-12 months), front knee pain due to a patellar tendon autograft can last a long time.
 Unfortunately, as I played more, it became apparent that the pain was increasing.
 That and I realized all the above symptoms checked out.
 A whole year had passed since the start of this ongoing battle.
 So in the spring of 2022 I did the hard thing.
 I admitted to myself that I had a serious case of Jumper's Knee and stopped playing all volleyball.

 ## How I Rehabbed My Jumper's Knee